 1. Loose Stones on the Surface

 You can choose to ignore a few loose stones on the driveway, but they may develop into ugly patches.
-To solve this, you need to add more stones and resin on the patches to fill them.
+To solve this, a professional would need to remove the damaged areas and repair with stone and resin.

 2. Inefficient Drainage

 Sometimes water may pool on the surface instead of seeping inside the ground.
-This is mostly because of incorrect installation where there were no gaps between the stones.
-In such instances, your only solution would be to slope the driveway or install a new one.
+This is mostly because a wrong (non SuDS compliant) sub-base has been installed in such instances, your only solution would be to slope the driveway or install a new one.

 The resin interacts differently with some stones, which makes it discolour.
 Lighter coloured stones are particularly notorious for causing driveway discolouration.